 – ‘Should a startup ever splurge on logo design?’ – Adam Callinan, Entrepreneur, and Venture Investor.

 2.If you're starting an online business I don't think a logo should be your 1st priority Click To Tweet

 “If you are starting an online business, I don’t think a logo should be your first priority.
-The logo serves to create the colour palette, determines typefaces and aesthetic direction of a site – so if you’re going to spend money creating your brand identity, do it right and hire a real designer who understands colour, typefaces and space – and who can authenticate that their work is original.”
+The logo serves to create the color palette, determines the typefaces and aesthetic direction of a site – so if you’re going to spend money creating your brand identity, do it right and hire a real designer who understands color, typefaces, and space – and who can authenticate that their work is original.”

 –‘Why you don’t always need a logo’ – Michelle Martello, Founder at Minima Designs